the-can-of-soup/pm_ext_code_golfing/README.md

   - Records:
     - PenguinMod Unsandboxed _no submissions_
   - Must add a non-command block that always returns an instance of a custom type with a valid `customId`.
   - After setting the `my variable` variable to the return value of the aforementioned block, the project should save without errors.
-After saving the project to a `pmp` file, the project should be loadable in a blank editor tab.
-Upon loading, the variable should still contain an instance of the same custom type with the same `customId`.
+  - After saving the project to a `pmp` file, the project should be loadable in a blank editor tab.
+  - Upon loading the project file, the variable should still contain an instance of the same custom type with the same `customId`.

 **Feel free to suggest more categories!**